gnsalkan/stat6306introdatascience/HW6-gunes.md

 Associated with each one additional year of education was estimated 7.6% increase in the odds of highest self esteem response( Confidence Interval: 3.5%, 11.7%).

-(ALthough gender is not a good estimator, let's make its interpretation too.
+(Although gender is not a good estimator, let's make its interpretation too.
 After accounting for all other variables, the odds of highest self esteem response were estimated to be 14.6% lower for males than for females.)

 (In summary, not all variables are needed to obtain the best classification for this dataset.)